-Delta Tau Omega Chapter’s Friends and Family Picnic takes place in August.
+Delta Tau Omega Chapter’s Community Cookout takes place in August.
 This is a family-friendly activity where chapter members invite friends and family members to join in fun, food and fellowship at a local park in the Lansing area.
 The chapter provides food and gift bags for all attendees.
 Games for adults and children, and a DJ makes the event extra special.

-Delta Tau Omega Chapter sponsors Fall Round-Up – a themed reclamation activity – for inactive sorority members and those members new to the greater Lansing area each September.
+Delta Tau Omega Chapter sponsors Fall Round-Up – a themed reclamation activity – for inactive sorority members, general members and those members new to the greater Lansing area each fall.

-Gourmet Gents features male cooks from the greater Lansing area.
-Delta Tau Omega Chapter members identify men to showcase their culinary talents with the community.
-The event takes place in October.
-Attendees purchase tickets for the opportunity to taste the various dishes prepared by the Gents.
+Traditionally, the Gourmet Gents Fundraiser featured male cooks from the greater Lansing area.
+Delta Tau Omega Chapter identified men to showcase their culinary talents with the community.
+The event took place in October.
+Attendees purchased tickets for the opportunity to taste the various dishes prepared by the Gents.
 This fundraiser will resume in 2022 as a reimagined fundraising event.
 Delta Tau Omega Chapter partners with the Pearls of Exellence Foundation, Inc. to execute this community fundraiser.